 - Font name (Chart.js and Google Charts only)- The default font face for all text in the chart

-In this category you can customize actual series to append to the chart:
+In the “Series” category you can customize actual series options for series that are used in the chart:

 - Curve type (Google Line Chart only, Chart.js Line and Area)